Mon & Fri 9-3

 Have an old car seat that you don’t want to end up in the landfill and don’t know what to do with?
 We also recycle car seats for a charge of only $5 each!

 WCS’ North Vancouver drop-off depot also offers document and disk shredding services to the public.
+Please note that there is a minimum of $20 for shredding services.

 Below are some questions we are commonly asked.
 If you can’t find the answer you are looking for, don’t hesitate to call us at 604-987-1493 or send us an email.
 We are always here to help you recycle!